Bare Metal and Virtual Machine DB Systems

 Security Hardening Tool for Virtual Machine DB systems

 Oracle Cloud Infrastructure virtual machine DB systems provisioned using Oracle Linux 7 include a python script, referred to as the Security Technical Implementation Guide (STIG) tool, that you can use to perform security hardening for your virtual machine DB system.
-See Security Technical Implementation Guide (STIG) Tool for Virtual Machine DB systems for more information.
+See Security Technical Implementation Guide (STIG) Tool for Virtual Machine DB systems and Enabling FIPS, SE Linux, and STIG on Bare Metal or Virtual Machine DB System Components for more information.

 Boot Volume Backups